MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-may-2018.md

 ### Sets

 The Sets feature is available in Windows Insider preview builds.
 When using the Sets feature, you app is drawn into a window that might be shared with other apps, with each app having its own tab in the title bar.
-[Designing for sets](../design/shell/design-for-sets.md) has guidance on how to optimize your app to provide the best experience in the Sets UI.

 ## Developer Guidance